ashmithhmaddala/new-portfolio/README.md

 - All in one page (almost)
 - Fully responsive design
 - Performance and SEO optimizations
-- Ready to be deployed on Netlify
+- Ready to be deployed on GitHub Pages or Netlify
 - LinkedIn posts integration
 - Interactive 3D globe visualization
 - Dynamic timezone display